 3. Model Development:

-Various modeling techniques can be used to develop a soft sensor, such as regression models, machine learning algorithms, or process models.
+Various modelling techniques can be used to develop a soft sensor, such as regression models, machine learning algorithms, or process models.
 In industrial settings, soft sensors are typically developed using specialized chemometrics software or software modules provided by vendors of online analyzers, with the option to utilize cloud-based platforms for enhanced flexibility and collaboration.

 The complexity of data-driven models and algorithms used in soft sensors can make development challenging and resource-intensive.
 Process expertise needs to be complemented by data science know-how as well as computational resources.